2.2 Material Accounting Policies

 Deferred contract costs of:

-(i) I ncremental costs that relate directly to a contract and incurred in securing a contract with a customer are recognised as an asset when the Company expects to recover these costs and amortized over the contract term.
+i) I ncremental costs that relate directly to a contract and incurred in securing a contract with a customer are recognized as an asset when the Company expects to recover these costs and amortized over the contract term.

-(ii) Fulfilment cost specifically relating to a contract or to an anticipated contract, the costs generate or enhance resources that will be used in satisfying performance obligations in future; and the costs are expected to be recovered.
-The asset so recognised is amortized on a systematic basis consistent with the transfer of goods or services to customer to which the asset relates.
+ii) Fulfillment cost specifically relating to a contract or to an anticipated contract, the costs generate or enhance resources that will be used in satisfying performance obligations in future; and the costs are expected to be recovered.
+The asset so recognized is amortized on a systematic basis consistent with the transfer of goods or services to customer to which the asset relates.

-Further, the Company uses significant judgements while determining the transaction price to be allocated to performance obligations.
+Further, the Company uses significant judgments while determining the transaction price to be allocated to performance obligations.

 Provision for estimated losses, if any, on uncompleted contracts are recorded in the year in which such losses become probable based on the expected contract estimates at the reporting date.